aarcaina/aarcaina/README.md

 <h1 align="left">a wild arcanine appears! 🐕🔥</h1>
-<h3 align="justify">Heyo!
-My name is Andre Arcaina, a first year Computer Science student 👨‍💻 at Toronto's Metropolitan University (Formerly known as Ryerson University)!
-I am very fascinated in coding and am extremely driven in improving my knowledge in the subject.
-I am also interested in concepts such as Game Development, DevOps, AI and Machine Learning!</h3>
+<h3 align="justify">Hello!
+My name is Andre Arcaina, a first year Computer Science student 👨‍💻 at Toronto Metropolitan University (TMU), formerly known as Ryerson University 🏫.
+I am very fascinated in coding and am extremely driven in improving my knowledge and craft in the subject.
+I am also interested in various concepts such as Game Development 🕹️, DevOps ♾️, AI & Machine Learning 🤖!</h3>

 - 🔭 I’m currently working on [**an ETH predictor**](https://github.com/andrearcaina/eth-predictor) using **ML**